 This derm-developed brand is well-known for its facial offerings, but don’t miss their body wash.
 It gets top points for working to both prevent and treat existing pimples, blackheads, and whiteheads.
 Credit a combo of 2% salicylic acid that breaks up excess oil, plus gently exfoliating beads to buff away pore-clogging gunk and grime.

 A staple in our shower for years, one we reach for this cleanser time and time again.
-Like many of its counterparts on this list, it too boasts sal acid and incorporates hydrating glycerin and aloe to prevent over-drying.
-There’s also a yummy-scented pink grapefruit variant, both ringing in at a super affordable price.
+Like many of its counterparts on this list, it too boasts sal acid and is a favorite of New York City dermatologist Dr. Joshua Zeichner for that very reason.
+“The beta-hydroxy acid helps remove excess oil and dead cells from the surface of the skin to keep the pores clear.
+It can dry out pimples you already have and prevent new ones from developing,”’ he says.
+This formula also incorporates hydrating glycerin and aloe to prevent over-drying and comes in a yummy-scented pink grapefruit variant, both options ringing in at a super affordable price.

 Ceramides are a part of a complex family of fats or lipids called a sphingolipid.
 They work to restore the skin barrier and lock in moisture.